Approximately 8 million women, infants and children relied on the WIC program each month.

 Advocates can address state WIC staffing shortages by urging governors and other policy makers to enforce the new requirement that federally funded state WIC positions be exempt from hiring freezes and furloughs—a protection added to the Healthy, Hunger-Free Kids Act specifically to eliminate this problem.

-The WIC food packages improve the health and nutritional quality of the foods in the program, increase participants’ choices, and expand cultural food options by offering fruits and vegetables, whole grain bread (with the option to substitute whole grain tortillas, rice or other grains) and the option of soymilk and tofu.
+The WIC food packages improve the health and nutritional quality of the foods in the program, increase participants’ choices, and expand cultural food options by offering fruits and vegetables, whole grain bread (with the option to substitute whole grain tortillas, rice or other grains) and the option of yogurt, soymilk and tofu.
 FRAC’s WIC Food Package toolkit provides tools, information and resources to help you work effectively to maximize the value of the WIC food package in your city or state.

 Targeted outreach is essential to increasing access to WIC services in underserved diverse communities.
 State, local, and ITO agencies throughout the United States have found that comprehensive multicultural and multilingual outreach and social marketing campaigns increase participation among these underserved populations.
 The WIC Multicultural section includes a guide highlighting successful outreach strategies and nutrition education methods for making WIC work in multicultural communities.